coderedtails/blog/actor_paradigm_v2.md

 Its pure 'audible' memory.

 There are multiple approaches to handling concurrency being used today.
-I'd like to give you an overview of the **Actor Model**, which has come and gone out of fashion but is undergoing a resurgance with Akka on the JVM.
+I'd like to give you an overview of the **Actor Model**, which has come and gone out of fashion but is undergoing a resurgence with Akka on the JVM.
 The most interesting aspect of the **Actor Model** is that its core ideas allow us to *think* about concurrency in a different way than before.

 ## The approaches so far...